-It is anticipated that four to six Discovery Mission investigations will be selected for a four month Phase A concept study through this AO, with each awarded a contract with options for subsequent mission phases.
+For those Discovery Mission investigations selected for a four month concept study through this AO, each will be awarded funding for the study.
 At the conclusion of the concept study, it is planned that one or more investigations will be selected to proceed into subsequent mission phases.
-NASA will not exercise contract options nor continue funding for those investigations not selected to proceed.
+NASA will not continue funding for those investigations not selected to proceed.

 A concept study will be conducted by each selected investigation team.
-The cost (up to \$375K in real year dollars) of the concept study should be part of the initial proposal.
+The cost (up to \$450K in real year dollars) of the concept study should be part of the initial proposal.
 See the Guidelines for Concept Study Preparation available in the Discovery Program Library for information on the concept study to be conducted by the investigation team.

-During the concept study, the NASA cost shall not increase by more that 20% from that offered in the original proposal and, in any event, must not exceed the NASA cost cap of \$299 million (Fiscal Year 1999 dollars).
+During the concept study, the NASA OSS cost shall not increase by more that 20% from that offered in the original proposal and, in any event, must not exceed the NASA OSS cost cap of \$299 million (Fiscal Year 2001 dollars).
+Thereafter, cost shall not increase from that offered in the proposal resulting from the Concept Study.
 Each mission's concept study must conclude with a commitment by the PI for the cost, schedule, and scientific performance of the investigation.
 If, at any time, the cost, schedule, or scientific performance commitments appear to be in jeopardy, the investigation will be subject to cancellation.
 The Discovery Program does not maintain a reserve pool from which investigations exceeding their cost commitments may draw.